Tribal trip to West Papua from 23 Oct. to 1 Nov. 2025 / From 4,400€

 We will accompany the Korowai to fish

+It will be a good opportunity to understand the daily habits of the locals.
+We will go with them to a nearby river.
+The Korowai use a kind of root for fishing, which is crushed and dipped in water.
+This hook is poisonous to fish and other aquatic creatures.
+Another Korowai fishing technique is to block two sections of a small river and dry it up.
 Fish and other aquatic creatures will be a great reward for teamwork.
 We will get muddy and dirty and catch fish or frogs with our own hands.
 Children and old people will come to the river to fish.
 After such hard work, the locals will cook today's catch: fish, frogs or worms will be cooked on the fire.
-Together with the sago ball, these catches are eaten with great joy.
-The Korowai cook without spices; if they have a little salt, it will be the only ingredient that adds some flavor to the food.
+Together with the sago ball, such catches are eaten with great joy.
+The Korowai cook without spices; if they have a little salt, it will be the only ingredient that brings some flavor to the food.

 © Photos by Aníbal Bueno taken during a tribal trip to West Papua (Indonesia).